 Today, education is more than just a degree; it's an investment in your future.
 For many Indian students, an education loan is a crucial part of that investment.
 In fact, education loans are a significant part of the financial landscape, with Public Sector Banks (PSBs) alone sanctioning over ₹11,000 crores in loans in Maharashtra, one of the top states for loan uptake.

 However, as graduates step into their careers and consider managing this debt, they are often confronted with a web of misinformation.
-It can be difficult to separate student loan refinancing facts vs fiction.
-To make an informed decision, it's essential to cut through the noise and understand the truth about student loan refinancing.
+In India, education loan “refinancing” in practice means a balance transfer or takeover of your loan to another bank or NBFC at a better rate, and it can be difficult to separate fact from fiction.
+To make an informed decision, it's essential to cut through the noise and understand the truth about education loan refinancing.

 This blog will debunk some of the most pervasive education loan refinancing myths to empower you with the knowledge you need.